 Attacking the Agency’s Challenge to Kick You Out of the Protest

-The reality is that the Federal Circuit (higher court to the Court of Federal Claims) does not require a protester to show that, “but for the alleged error, the protester would have been awarded the contract.”
+When looking at what does intervene mean in bid protest litigation, the reality is that the Federal Circuit (higher court to the Court of Federal Claims) does not require a protester to show that, “but for the alleged error, the protester would have been awarded the contract.”
 Rather, the protester need only show that, had the evaluation been proper, the protester would have had a substantial chance to win the award.
 See Data Gen. Corp. v.
 Johnson, 78 F.3d 1556, 1562 (Fed.
 Cir.
 1996).

 A court should agree that you have demonstrated a sufficiently direct economic interest to establish standing.
 To have a “direct economic interest” means that the plaintiff must show that it had a substantial chance of receiving the contract.
 See Comint Sys.
 Corp. v.
 United States, 700 F.3d 1377, 1383 (Fed.
 Cir.
 2012);Rex Serv.
 Corp. v.
 United States, 448 F.3d 1305, 1308 (Fed.
 Cir.
 2006).
 This requirement does not, however, mean that a protester must be “next in line” to invoke this court’s jurisdiction.